alagalah/tools-envoy/README.md

-* Hack on Envoy's GDB scripts
+# Hack on Envoy's GDB scripts

 I like emacs and gud-gdb.

-Some opinionated pathing hardcoded for where I keep things.

-Easy enough to fix.

-From this repo:
+WARNING: has my local paths hard-coded in places (see TODO) From this repo:

 ```bash